 Have a simple and tender dialogue with your child about your observations.
 Reassure them that you are a safe place to share what is bothering them.
-They may not tell your right away.
+They may not tell you right away.
 Give them some space, but keep asking if your intuition tells you to do so.

 Explain that you will not be mad, you just want to help.
 Many children who are in abusive situations have been told they or their loved ones will get hurt if they speak out.

 I have had several students and friends who were abused that did not tell me until years later.
 I didn’t know to ask.
-Remember, it never hurts to ask about what their dealing with and be wrong.
+Remember, it never hurts to ask about what they're dealing with and be wrong.
 It does hurt when victims are left alone.
 So, ask and prepare yourself to help, even if you feel ill-equipped.
 Being alone is worse.
 This is especially true with individuals at risk for suicide.
 You can learn more about how to talk about that here.

 Especially if what your child discloses is severe, remain as calm as possible.
 If you freak out, they will also.
-Tell only those people necessary to keeping them safe.
-If you share with everyone in the family or at school, it will embarrass them and they will likely never trust you with other information again.
+Tell only those people necessary to keep them safe.
+If you share it with everyone in the family or at school, it will embarrass them -- and they will likely never trust you with other information again.
 On the other hand, do not promise to not tell anyone, because if you find out something illegal you will need to report it.
 You can find more information for very serious suspected problems here.

 Point 5: Follow the organizational chain of command if you are not satisfied with a situation.

 Once you discover a problem, any loving parent will want to act immediately to solve it.
 However, composure is essential.
 You need to collect facts.
-If you child is being bullied or abused, your own rage may get in the way of you helping them.
+If your child is being bullied or abused, your own rage may get in the way of you helping them.
 If they perhaps received an unfair mark or the teacher was less than appropriate somehow, the tendency is to immediately retaliate.
 You don’t want to do that.

 Run-of-the-mill school foibles should always be directed to that classroom teacher first.
 Angry parents are notorious for going straight to the administrators to complain.
 This may get the staff’s attention, but not in a good way.
 It makes a parent look unreasonable and adversarial, and this won’t help you or your child.